srankmeng/my-n8n/README.md

 # My n8n

-This repository contains an N8N workflow that listens to Google Forms submissions and sends the form data to a Google Sheets document.
+This repository contains an N8N workflow.

 ## How to start